Dilepton Radiation from Strongly Interacting Systems: Survey on Experimental Results

 \subsubsection{SPS}

 Investigation of lepton pair production in \pp\ and \pA\ collisions at the SPS started already in seventies (see \cite{Specht:2007ez} for a detailed account).
 At the beginning most of the experiments claimed to observe enhancements in the LMR, above the contributions expected from hadronic sources.
-It was, however, disproved one decade later by more detailed evaluations of the $\eta$ Dalitz contribution which had been underestimated before.
-The HELIOS-1 experiment~\cite{Akesson:1994mb} measured electron and muon pairs as well as photons in $\mrp+\mathrm{Be}$ collisions at $450$\gevc\ (\sqsnn{29.5}).
-With the detection of a photons in coincidence with lepton pairs, the reconstruction of the Dalitz decay $\eta\rightarrow \ell^+\ell^- \gamma$ became possible and a model independent determination of the respective contributions to the dilepton spectra was obtained.
-This was an important breakthrough since upper limits for a possible existence of "unconventional" sources in the $\eta$ mass region had been reported.
-The upper limit of a possible unconventional contribution to the LMR dielectron yield was further reduced to at maximum of $23\%$ in an experiment by the CERES collaboration investigating $\mrp+mathrm{Be}$ at $450$\gevc\ \cite{Agakishiev:1998mw}.
-The main source of systematic uncertainty which remained was the $\omega$ meson eTFF.
+It was, however, disproved one decade later by more detailed evaluations of the \texteta\ Dalitz contribution which had been underestimated before.
+The HELIOS-1 experiment~\cite{Akesson:1994mb} measured electron and muon pairs as well as photons in p--A collisions at $450$\gevc\ (\sqsnn{29.5}).
+With the detection of a photon in coincidence with lepton pairs, the reconstruction of the Dalitz decay \texteta$\rightarrow \ell^+\ell^-$\textgamma\ became possible and a model independent determination of the respective contributions to the dilepton spectra was obtained.
+This was an important breakthrough since upper limits for a possible existence of "unconventional" sources in the \texteta\ mass region had been reported.
+The upper limit of a possible unconventional contribution to the LMR dielectron yield was further reduced to at maximum of $23\%$ in an experiment by the CERES collaboration investigating p-Be at $450$\gevc\ \cite{Agakishiev:1998mw}.
+The main source of systematic uncertainty which remained was the \textomega\ meson eTFF.
 Recently this uncertainty has been significantly reduced by the dimuon measurements of the NA60 collaboration using a $400$\gev\ proton beam on nuclear targets (Be, Cu, In, W, Pb and U )~\cite{Arnaldi:2016pzu,Uras:2011qs}.
-Fig.~\ref{fig:na60-pA} shows the respective dimuon invariant mass distribution after combinatorial background subtraction in comparison to a cocktail of free (vacuum) hadron decays.
+Fig.\,\ref{fig:na60-pA} shows the respective dimuon invariant mass distribution after combinatorial background subtraction in comparison to a cocktail of free (vacuum) hadron decays.
 The important outcome of the NA60 analysis is the determination of the individual components, based on an iterative procedure making use of the measured inclusive data (mass and transverse momenta) only.
 This became possible due to the eminent statistics of the collected data and the high precision of the spectrometer.
-In the first step of the analysis the yields due to direct dilepton decays of the $\omega$ and $\phi$ mesons were determined by fitting the respective peaks using line shapes known from simulation of the detector response.
-The remaining yield was modeled using invariant mass distributions for the Dalitz decay sources based on eTFF's of the form given in Eq.~\ref{eqn:VDM-FF-a} (\mycf Sec.~\ref{sec:dalitz-decays} and Tab.~\ref{tab:dalitz-table})).
-The sum of these sources provides a good description of the total yield and leaves little ambiguity in the determination of the vector meson contributions.
+In the first step of the analysis the yields due to two-body dilepton decays of the \textomega\ and \straightphi\ mesons were determined by fitting the respective peaks using line shapes known from simulation of the detector response.
+The correlated charm contribution, dominating the mass spectrum above the \straightphi\ mass, was calculated using the PYTHIA string fragmentation model.
 The narrow vector mesons were then subtracted and the remaining yield was corrected for acceptance (right panel).